usnistgov/FederalProfile-8259A/_Nontechnical/logical.md

   - Anyone within the office can use the smart coffee maker as part of a "general use" type of role, but only those within the "admin" type of role can modify the smart coffee maker settings.
   - A device can be configured to allow anyone with access to the device to view information in a public space, e.g., a public kiosk.
 However, the device has an "admin" type of role that allows only those within that role to make changes to the device.

-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**